uspgamedev/luasteam/docs/user_stats.rst

 .. function:: userStats.getStatFloat(name)

-  See :func:`userStats.getStatInt` which is the same but this function is used to read stats as a float.
+  Same as :func:`userStats.getStatInt`, but this function reads stats that are set as floats.

   The equivalent function for other users is :func:`userStats.getUserStatFloat` **(missing)**.